xKelvin/pocket-pod/README.md

 ---

-*Stay tuned – this README will evolve alongside the project!*
+*This README will evolve alongside the project*